canonical/launchpad-manual/docs/user/how-to/using-openid.rst

 Log into websites with OpenID
 =============================

 `OpenID <https://openid.net/>`_ is a way to log into many websites using just one username and password.
-However, rather than entering that username and password at each website, you use a website you trust, such as `Launchpad <https://launchpad.net>`_ to confirm your identity to the other sites.
+Rather than entering that username and password at each website, you use a website you trust, such as `Launchpad <https://launchpad.net>`_ to confirm your identity to the other sites.

 Here's how it works: